opentoonz/opentoonz_docs/source/rendering_the_animation.rst

     - Drag the **Playback Start Marker** to the desired frame.

-    - Right-click on the desired frame in the frame column and select **Set Start Marker** from the menu that shows.
+    - Right-click on the desired frame in the frame column/bar and select **Set Start Marker** from the menu that shows.

     2. Set the ending frame by doing one of the following: